dedekharisma/software-quality-assurance-toolkit/README.md

   <li><a href="https://chrome.google.com/webstore/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo">Postman Interceptor</a>: Sends requests fired through the Postman chrome app.</li>
   <li><a href="https://chrome.google.com/webstore/detail/awesome-screenshot-and-sc/nlipoenfbbikpbjkfpfillcgkoblgpmj?hl=en">Awesome Screenshot and Screen Recorder</a>: The best screen recorder and screen capture & screenshot tool to record screen.</li>
   <li><a href="https://chrome.google.com/webstore/detail/page-load-time/fploionmjgeclbkemipmkogoaohcdbig?hl=en">Page load time</a>: Displays page load time in the toolbar</li>
+  <li><a href="https://chrome.google.com/webstore/detail/ghost-inspector/blpcfgokakmgnkcojhhkbfbldkacnbeo">Ghost Inspector</a>: Allows you to create and run automated UI tests for your web applications.</li>
+  <li><a href="https://chrome.google.com/webstore/detail/webpagetest/mttenoljmdbjhjlcgfnhbclghljfhbmd">WebPageTest</a>: A tool for testing the performance of your web pages and identifying potential bottlenecks.</li>
+  <li><a href="https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd">Axe</a>: An accessibility engine that helps you identify and fix accessibility issues on your web pages.</li>
+  <li><a href="https://chrome.google.com/webstore/detail/pagespeed-insights/cdjggjbbgkbfcjhddkjpahddgoflcfhg">PageSpeed Insights</a>: A tool for analyzing the performance of your web pages and providing optimization suggestions.</li>

 <h2>Bonus</h2>